SRGSSR/videojs-hlsjs/README.md

 #### hlsjs.disableAutoLevel
 Type: `Boolean`

-When the `disableAutoLevel` property is set to `true`, the plugin will disable auto level switching.
+When the `disableAutoLevel` property is set to `true`, the plugin will completely disable auto leveling based on bandwidth and remove it from the list of available level options.
-If no level is specified in `hlsjs.startLevelByHeight` the plugin will start with the best quality when this property is set to true.
+If no level is specified in `hlsjs.startLevelByHeight` or `hlsjs.setLevelByHeight` the plugin will start with the best quality available when this property is set to true.
 Useful for browsers that have trouble switching between different qualities.

 #### hlsjs.startLevelByHeight
 Type: `Number`

-When the `startLevelByHeight` property is present, the plugin will start the video on the closest quality to the specified height.
+When the `startLevelByHeight` property is present, the plugin will start the video on the closest quality to the specified height but the auto leveling will still be enabled unless `hlsjs.disableAutoLevel` was set to `true`.
 If height metadata is not present in the HLS playlist this property will be ignored.

+#### hlsjs.setLevelByHeight
+Type: `Number`

+When the `setLevelByHeight` property is present, the plugin will start the video on the closest quality to the specified height.
+The auto leveling will be disabled but it will still be selectable unless `hlsjs.disableAutoLevel` was set to `true`.
+If height metadata is not present in the HLS playlist this property will be ignored.

+This property takes precedence over `hlsjs.startLevelByHeight`.

 #### hlsjs.hls
 Type `object`